gregestren/snippets/cc_binary_selectable_copts/README.md

 ```
 $ bazel run //:app_forgets_to_set_features
-ERROR: $(MYWORKSPACE)/cc_binary_selectable_copts/BUILD:32:13: Configurable attribute "copts" doesn't match this configuration: You must explicitly set which features you want!
+ERROR: $(MYWORKSPACE)/cc_binary_selectable_copts/BUILD:32:13: Configurable attribute "copts"
+doesn't match this configuration: You must explicitly set which features you want!
 ```

 This example relies on `select` and involves some duplication of values (e.g. `"feature1"` is defined in `//custom_settings:mycopts` and `//:lib` separately sets `"-Dfeature1"`).
-You could write more Starlark macros to make the `BUILD` API even simpler, for example not requiring any changes to `cc_library` at all.
+You could write more Starlark macros to make the `BUILD` API even simpler.
+For example: not requiring any changes to `cc_library` at all.